gurhub/happier-git-workflow/README.md

 # How to create a branch from JIRA

-Use the Development > Create a branch to create a new branch over JIRA:
+Use the Development > Create a branch to create a new branch over JIRA:

 ![Step 1](./CREATE-BRANCH-1.png)